Computer performance: Throughput

 In general terms, throughput is the rate of production or the rate at which something can be processed.

-In communication networks, throughput is essentially synonymous to digital bandwidth consumption.
+In communication networks, throughput is essentially synonymous with digital bandwidth consumption.
 In wireless networks or cellular communication networks, the system spectral efficiency in bit/s/Hz/area unit, bit/s/Hz/site or bit/s/Hz/cell, is the maximum system throughput (aggregate throughput) divided by the analog bandwidth and some measure of the system coverage area.

 In integrated circuits, often a block in a data flow diagram has a single input and a single output, and operates on discrete packets of information.
 Examples of such blocks are FFT modules or binary multipliers.
 Because the units of throughput are the reciprocal of the unit for propagation delay, which is 'seconds per message' or 'seconds per output', throughput can be used to relate a computational device performing a dedicated function such as an ASIC or embedded processor to a communications channel, simplifying system analysis.